 The external characteristic curve lies below the internal characteristic curve.
 The voltage drop takes place in the winding due to their resistance, which is why curve C lies below curve B.

 It is very clear from the characteristics of a series-wound DC generator that the terminal voltage increases with an increase in the load current up to a certain point on the curve.
-However, after reaching its maximum value, the voltage starts decreasing because of the demagnetization effect caused by the armature reaction.
-The dotted line in the figure shows the armature reaction phenomenon.

 The dotted portion of the generator characteristics gives approximately constant current irrespective of the load current.
 The reason is that the field current increases with an increase in load current.
 In the same way, the field current decreases with a decrease in the load current.